SAP/yeoman-ui/README.md

 * [Build & install the backend](backend/README.md)
 * [Build & install the yeoman example generator](generator-foodq/README.md)

-## Known Issues
-* inquirer.js plugins not supported.
-* transformer function not supported.

 ## How to obtain support
 To get more help, support and information please open a github [issue](https://github.com/SAP/yeoman-ui/issues).

 ## Contributing
 Contributing information can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## TODO
-* support extensible question type custom user interfaces for complex operations (e.g. choose odata source)
-* support inquirer plugins (e.g. date/time)

 ## License
-Copyright (c) 2019 SAP SE or an SAP affiliate company.
+Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the Apache Software License, v.
 2 except as noted otherwise in the [LICENSE]() file.